 - Target inventions appropriately to control or eliminate each neglected tropical disease

-The platform is currently being piloted in Cameroon, Malawi, Kenya, Guinea and Democratic Republic of Congo, in collaboration with the Ministry of Health in each country and with funding from the Ascend Learning and Innovation Fund, Sightsavers, ESPEN, and Standard Co.
+The platform has been piloted in five countries – Cameroon, Malawi, Kenya, Guinea and Democratic Republic of Congo – in collaboration with the Ministry of Health in each country and with funding from the Ascend Learning and Innovation Fund, Sightsavers, ESPEN, and Standard Co.
+CHIP dashboards are now available for 41 countries of the WHO African Region on ESPEN PORTAL.
 CHIP encourages country programmes and stakeholders to be more frequent users of national data submitted to the WHO.